laispool/eof_aquaModis_mat/README.md

 ## Hey there

-This is a script to run in Matlab

-The scrip organize data from Ocean Color (Aqua MODIS sensor) in .nc (you can download your own data from https://oceancolor.gsfc.nasa.gov/)

-The main use for this scrip is to apply the Empirical Orthogonal Functions (EOF) on remote sensing reflectance and generate the Principal Components (PC)
+This script is to apply the Empirical Orthogonal Functions (EOF) on remote sensing reflectance data and generate the Principal Components (PC)

+The script organizes data from Ocean Color (Aqua MODIS sensor) in .nc (you can download your own data from https://oceancolor.gsfc.nasa.gov/)

-Everything you need to know for using it is written on comments.
+Everything you need to know for understanding it is written on the comments.

 **Enjoy**